michel4j/auto-process/docs/source/install.rst

 AutoProcess with be available for command line based data processing.
 See the doc:`process` section for information help on how to use the individual commands.

 .. note::

-    AutoProcess requires the following third-party packages to be propertly installed and available in your path
+    AutoProcess requires the following third-party packages to be properly installed and available in your path

     * XDS - http://xds.mpimf-heidelberg.mpg.de/html_doc/downloading.html
     * XDSSTAT - https://strucbio.biologie.uni-konstanz.de/xdswiki/index.php/Xdsstat